-A policy is a formal statement of intent and direction, approved by the SSA certified company's senior management.
+A policy is a formal statement of intent and direction, that guides decision making and actions within an organisation, approved by the company's senior management.

 Accreditation to ISO 9001 Quality Management Systems is deemed to comply with 1.2A.